 - Day trips from Visby: There are so many other things to do on Gotland, including the popular Fårö, on the north side of Gotland.
 The best way to sightsee on Gotland is via a rental car.
 Bike rental is also a popular way to get around the island.
 Keep in mind that you will have to hop on a ferry to get across a strait to get to the northern side of Gotland.

-When we travel, we use Lonely Planet.
-By buying a book from Amazon by clicking on the image on the left, we get a small referral fee at no additional cost to you.
+For More on Sweden: When we travel, we use Lonely Planet.
+By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.